vibueno/wbs_theimprovmachine_backend/README.md

 ## Live

-This application will be hosted Heroku.
+This application will be hosted on Heroku.